Our dog truck is a 1998 Ford Expedition, while our

 that can be used to store leashes and other items.

-The boxes seem to be working relatively well.
-Okemo
+The boxes worked relatively well.
+Okemo and Sobo

-level dogs need to be lifted into their boxes.
-We
+dogs need to be lifted into their boxes or can crawl

-really like the boot tray floor for Acadia's box,
+the boot tray floor for Acadia's box, but it would

-but it would be tough to find one to fit the other
+be tough to find one to fit the other four boxes since

 The boxes were relatively time intensive to build